Being 'too clean' isn't bad for your health, experts confirm

 Whenever summer starts, I get a steady trickle of patients with colds, all perplexed because 'colds aren't supposed to happen in summer'.
 I wish it were that simple - they may be more common in winter, but cold viruses are out there waiting to strike all year round.
-Nobody can avoid colds completely - the average adult gets two to four bouts a year - but there's lots you can do to limit their impact.

 Why do colds still happen in summer?